si0-source/assembly/1113/Review Questions and Exercises/readme.md

 result QWORD 0
 .code
 mov cx,8 ; loop counter
-mov esi,val1 ; set index to start mov edi,val2
-clc ; clear Carry flag
+mov esi, OFFSET val1 ; set index to start mov edi, OFFSET val2 mov ebx, OFFSET result clc ; clear Carry flag
 top:
 mov al,BYTE PTR[esi] ; get first number
 sbb al,BYTE PTR[edi] ; subtract second
-mov BYTE PTR[esi],al ; store the result dec esi dec edi loop top
+mov BYTE PTR[ebx],al ; store the result dec esi dec edi dec ebx loop top
-10. What will be the hexadecimal contents of RAX after the following instructions execute in 64-bit mode?
+10. What will be the hexadecimal contents of RAX after the following instructions execute in 64-bit mode?**RAX: 0004080C10140000h**
 .data
 multiplicand QWORD 0001020304050000h
 .code
 imul rax,multiplicand, 4
 1. Write a sequence of shift instructions that cause AX to be sign-extended into EAX.
 In other words, the sign bit of AX is copied into the upper 16 bits of EAX.
-Do not use the CWD instruction.
+Do not use the CWD instruction.**movzx eax, ax shl eax, 16 sar eax, 16**
 2. Suppose the instruction set contained no rotate instructions.
-Show how you would use SHR and a conditional jump instruction to rotate the contents of the AL register 1 bit to the right.
+Show how you would use SHR and a conditional jump instruction to rotate the contents of the AL register 1 bit to the right.**shr al,1 jnc nowrap or al, 80h nowrap:**
-3. Write a logical shift instruction that multiplies the contents of EAX by 16.
+3. Write a logical shift instruction that multiplies the contents of EAX by 16.**shl eax, 4**
-4. Write a logical shift instruction that divides EBX by 4.
+4. Write a logical shift instruction that divides EBX by 4.**shr ebx, 2**
-5. Write a single rotate instruction that exchanges the high and low halves of the DL register.
+5. Write a single rotate instruction that exchanges the high and low halves of the DL register.**rol dl, 4**
-6. Write a single SHLD instruction that shifts the highest bit of the AX register into the lowest bit position of DX and shifts DX one bit to the left.
+6. Write a single SHLD instruction that shifts the highest bit of the AX register into the lowest bit position of DX and shifts DX one bit to the left.**shld dx, ax, 1**
 7. Write a sequence of instructions that shift three memory bytes to the right by 1 bit position.
-Use the following test data:
-byteArray BYTE 81h,20h,33h
+Use the following test data:**clc rcr BYTE PTR [byteArray+2], 1 rcr BYTE PTR [byteArray+1], 1 rcr BYTE PTR [byteArray], 1** byteArray BYTE 81h,20h,33h
 8. Write a sequence of instructions that shift three memory words to the left by 1 bit position.
-Use the following test data:
-wordArray WORD 810Dh, 0C064h,93ABh
+Use the following test data:**clc rcl WORD PTR [wordArray], 1 rcl WORD PTR [wordArray+2], 1 rcl WORD PTR [wordArray+4], 1** wordArray WORD 810Dh, 0C064h,93ABh
-9. Write instructions that multiply 5 by 3 and store the result in a 16-bit variable val1.
+9. Write instructions that multiply 5 by 3 and store the result in a 16-bit variable val1.**mov ax, 5 imul ax, 3 mov [val1], ax**
-10. Write instructions that divide 276 by 10 and store the result in a 16-bit variable val1.
+10. Write instructions that divide 276 by 10 and store the result in a 16-bit variable val1.**mov ax, 276  mov bl, 10 div bl movzx ax, al mov [val1], ax**
-11. Implement the following C++ expression in assembly language, using 32-bit unsigned
+11. Implement the following C++ expression in assembly language, using 32-bit unsigned operands:**mov eax, DWORD PTR [val2]
-operands:
+mul DWORD PTR [val3]
+mov ecx, DWORD PTR [val4]
+sub ecx, 3
+div ecx
+mov DWORD PTR [val1], eax**
 val1 = (val2 * val3) / (val4 - 3)
 12. Implement the following C++ expression in assembly language, using 32-bit signed
 operands: